 Operating System: Windows, OS X

 Not everyone knows of Melodyne, because it is only popular among musicians and professionals.
-By editing directly on notes (instead of waveforms), this plug-in audio editor enables you to edit volumes, pitches, intonation, sibilants, duration, timing, vibratos, formant, rhythms, grooves, etc. All complicated factors and parameters in music can be recognized by this tool and can be edited in a straightforward way.
+By editing directly on notes (instead of waveforms), this plug-in audio editor enables you to edit volumes, pitches, intonation, sibilants, duration, timing, vibratos, format, rhythms, grooves, etc. All complicated factors and parameters in music can be recognized by this tool and can be edited in a straightforward way.

 How to Separate Vocals from Background Music in Melodyne